Deploy Time Metric

 Stakeholder Use Cases

-- DevOps: Optimize CI/CD pipelines for faster deployments.
+- Optimize CI/CD performance.

 How did we do?